mychallipson/Stratum-Observability/CONTRIBUTING.md

 ## Pull requests

-Once you are ready to merge your changes, open PR(s) in the repository and fill out the provided template.
+Once you are ready to merge your changes, open a pull request (PR) from your forked repository to the main project repository.
+Complete the provided template to help reviewers understand your changes.

 The template will prompt you for the following information:
 * A link to the connected Stratum intake request GitHub issue (include the "Fixes" prefix so that your issue will auto-close on PR merge)